 - Cold or clammy skin (shock).

 Malaria is one of the life-threatening diseases.
 It is basically transferred through the bite of the infected Anopheles mosquito.
 The infected mosquito carries the Plasmodium parasite and when it bites you, the parasite gets into your bloodstream and then to the liver.
-And then it starts to infect red blood cells, that eventually causes malaria disease.
+Then it starts to infect red blood cells, which eventually causes malaria disease.

-- Shaking chills that ranges from moderate to severe.
+- Shaking chills that range from moderate to severe.

 - profuse sweating